 There is a Free Basic Sanitation (FBSan) policy in South Africa, and municipalities are mandated to implement this policy and ensure that every household has access to basic sanitation, as per the Constitution, Water Services Act and Municipal Systems Act.
 Local government is mandated to provide water and sanitation services.
-Access to adequate sanitation is fundamental to personal dignity and security, social and psychological well-being, public health, economic poverty reduction, gender equality, development environmental sustainability.
-Poor sanitation promotes the spread preventable diseases like diarrhoea and cholera, places stress on the weakened immune system of HIV positive people and has a major impact on the quality of life of people living with AIDS.
-According to the World Health Organization (WHO), improved sanitation reduces diarrhoea death rates by a third, encourages children, particularly girls, to stay in school, and has persuasive economic benefits (Basic Sanitation in South Africa 2011: 13) The municipality has initiated a project in 2022/2023 to upgrade 391 households that were not connected to the sewer connections due the Waste Water treatment works having reached its capacity which phase 1 is completed.
+Access to adequate sanitation is fundamental to personal dignity and security, social and psychological well-being, public health, poverty reduction, gender equality, economic development and environmental sustainability.
+Poor sanitation promotes the spread of preventable diseases like diarrhoea and cholera, places stress on the weakened immune system of HIV positive people and has a major impact on the quality of life of people living with AIDS.
+According to the World Health Organization (WHO), improved sanitation reduces diarrhoea death rates by a third, encourages children, particularly girls, to stay in school, and has persuasive economic benefits (Basic Sanitation in South Africa 2011: 13) The municipality has initiated a project in 2022/2023 to upgrade 391 households that were not connected to the sewer connections due the Waste Water treatment works having reached its capacity which phase 1 is completed and currently phase 2 is in progress.

-Figure 6: Toilet facilities
+Figure 3: Toilet facilities

 Stats SA 2022 indicates that 5016 households have access to flush toilets (connected to sewerage system), whilst 270 households use other toilets.
 The concern is for those 500+ households which are situated in the informal settlements which do not have any access to sanitations.
-The municipality through Petra Diamonds provided a total number of 12 communal toilets.
+The municipality through Petra Diamond mine provided a total number of 12 communal toilets.